Wellness

 By: Dominique Michelle Astorino

 It’s that time of year again — New Year’s resolutions and goal setting!
-And according to cumulative survey data, more than 40% of Americans set New Year’s Resolutions each year.
-In fact, nearly 10% of respondents reported having multiple goals!
-Yet, despite 8 in 10 feeling confident in their ability to achieve their goals, 23% of goal setters quit in the first week, and only 36% maintain steam past the first month.
-By the end of the year, fewer than 10% are successful.
+Setting New Year’s goals is a fairly common practice, yet despite many people feeling confident in their ability to achieve their goals, some estimates show that 80% of people fail to keep those resolutions by February.
 So, where is the disconnect?
 The challenge lies with maintaining the momentum past January and making resolutions that stick.

 Putting Goals Into Action